visgl/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 ## Proposed Approach

 A texture based filtering can be implemented to perform PIP test on GPU.
-The idea is, user provided polygon(s) is triangulated and rendered to an offline frame buffer.
-And then, given points are run through transform feedback loop, each point is translated into the texture space and above texture is sampled, result of this sample determines if the point is inside or outside the polygon.
+User provided polygon(s) is triangulated and rendered to an offline frame buffer.
+Given points are run through transform feedback loop, each point is translated into the texture space and above texture is sampled, result of this sample determines if the point is inside or outside the polygon.

 ## Proposed New Components